selimonat/TSH_Control/README.md

 - Blood tests and dosage data could probably be stored in Apple Health, but I keep track of them in a csv file.

+# Installation

+Run `make setup.env` to setup the Python and the deta environments.
+Python environment is needed to preprocess data and locally run Dash app.
+Deta is needed to deploy the app and datasets to Deta cloud.
+You need a `config.txt` to contain Deta credentials with `projectKey` and `projectID` keys.